bubalina/KijijiAuto/README.md

 ## Limitations:

 - The extension only works for Kijiji Auto searches in Canada
-- The extension only displays wholesale prices for vehicles in British Columbia
+- The extension only displays wholesale prices for vehicles in the province selected
 - The extension only displays prices for vehicles in the following categories: Cars & Trucks, SUVs & Crossovers, Vans, and Classic Cars

 ## Author: